Depicting Beyond Scores: Advancing Image Quality Assessment through Multi-modal Language Models: More Results

+\textbf{Potential to be customized}.
+Given various instructions, \model has the potential to be a customized IQA tool.
+To demonstrate this potential, as shown in \cref{appendix:fig:prompts}, we append the specific human preference (\eg, cannot tolerate any noise) to the instructions, \model adapts its comparison results accordingly.
+How to better induce this ability is our future work.

-\textbf{Potential to localize distorted regions}.
-In \cref{fig:attention}, we visualize decoder attention weights between the texts that describe distortions and the visual tokens.
-Our model focuses on relevant regions containing text-described distortions.
+\textbf{Potential for distortion localization}.
+In \cref{appendix:fig:attention}, we visualize decoder attention weights between the texts describing distortions and the visual tokens.
+Our model focuses on regions containing text-described distortions.
 This invites our future research into precise distortion localization based on textual outputs.

 \definecolor{color_distortion}{rgb}{0.02, 0.20, 1.00} \definecolor{color_textue}{rgb}{0.58, 0.13, 0.57} \definecolor{color_conclusion}{rgb}{0.0, 0.56, 0.32}